20 Famous People Who Failed the Bar Exam

 Daughter of former New York Governor George Pataki, Emily failed the bar exam on her first attempt, passing it on her second.
 Since then, she’s had a prosperous career working for White & Case, as well as for the Bloomberg Administration.

-Pat Robinson
+Pat Robertson

-Like many who have failed the bar, Pat Robinson felt feelings of humiliation and despair after failing the New York bar, despite graduating from Yale Law School near the top of his class.
+Like many who have failed the bar, Pat Robertson felt feelings of humiliation and despair after failing the New York bar, despite graduating from Yale Law School near the top of his class.
 However, he later became a born-again Christian and made a name for himself as a minister and televangelist.

 Kevin D. Callahan